European Union and Switzerland Data Processing and Transfer Policy

 Data Processor - The legal entity who processes personal information or sensitive personal information on behalf of the data controller.
 SJM is the data processor as we are processing information on behalf of our customers.

-Employee - An individual employed by a SJM affiliate located in the EU.
+Employee - An individual employed by a SJM affiliate located in the EU or Switzerland.

-Patient - An individual in the EU enrolled in a clinical trial sponsored by St. Jude Medical or one of its affiliated companies, or an individual or customer enrolled in Merlin.net by their physician or clinic.
+Patient - An individual in the EU or Switzerland enrolled in a clinical trial sponsored or co-sponsored by St. Jude Medical or one of its affiliated companies, or an individual or customer enrolled in Merlin.net by their physician or clinic.

-Personal Information - Any information or set of information that identifies or could be used by or on behalf of SJM to identify an employee, patient enrolled in a clinical trial, or patient and customer in Merlin.net.
+Personal Information - Any information or set of information that identifies or could be used by or on behalf of SJM to identify an individual.
 Personal information does not include information that is encoded or anonymized and is not subject to re-identification, or publicly available information that has not been combined with non-public personal information.

 Process (and any derivative of) - Retrieval, collection, access, use, management, transfer, disclosure, storage, editing, alteration, correction, disposal, or destruction of personal information.

-Sensitive Personal Information - Personal information that receives heightened protection under various laws of countries in which St. Jude Medical operates, including but not limited to: race, ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information that concerns health or sexual orientation.
+Sensitive Personal Information - Personal information that receives heightened protection under various laws of countries in which St. Jude Medical operates, including but not limited to: race, ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life or orientation, or information that concerns an individual’s physical or mental health.

-SJM adheres to the following privacy principles when transferring data from the EU to the US.
-These privacy principles have been compiled from the EU-US Privacy Shield Framework and have been integrated into SJM’s data privacy framework.
+SJM adheres to the following privacy principles when transferring data from the EU or Switzerland to the US.
+These privacy principles have been compiled from the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and have been integrated into SJM’s data privacy framework.
 The framework is based on the ISO 29100:2011 standard; ISO standards are issued by the International Organization for Standardization and are accepted internationally as risk-based auditable principles.
 These privacy principles are followed by SJM as part of our commitment to using best practices in transferring, processing, and protecting data.